campusrover/brl_pxh_api/README.md

 rosrun brl_pxh_api brl_api_tester
 ```

-You should see the simulated model of the arm moving as directed by the
+You should now see the simulated model of the arm moving as directed by
-`brl_api_tester` in RViz.
+the `brl_api_tester` in RViz.

 ## What